Demographics of Hungary: Historical ethnic groups of Hungary

 The Slovak people lived mainly in Upper Hungary, northern parts of the Kingdom of Hungary.
 Due to post-Ottoman resettlements, the regions of Vojvodina, Banat and Békés county received bigger Slovak communities in the 18th century, which revitalized many deserted villages and towns, such as Békéscsaba, where Slovaks became the biggest ethnic group, or Nyíregyháza, where they comprised more than a third of the population in 1881.
-After WWII a major population exchange with Czechoslovakia was carried out: 71,787 or 73,200 Slovaks from Hungary were transferred to Slovakia – the exact number depends on source consulted – were resettled in South Slovakia in exchange for, according to different estimations, 45,000 or 120,000 Hungarians.
+After WWII a major population exchange with Czechoslovakia was carried out: 71,787 or 73,200 Slovaks from HungaryBobák, Ján (1996).
+Maďarská otázka v Česko–Slovensku, 1944–1948 [Hungarian Question in Czechoslovakia] (in Slovak).
+Matica slovenská.
+ISBN 978-80-7090-354-4. were transferred to Slovakia – the exact number depends on source consulted – were resettled in South Slovakia in exchange for, according to different estimations, 45,000Šutaj, Štefan (2005).
+Nútené presídlenie Maďarov zo Slovenska do Čiech [Deportation of population of Hungarian nationality out of Slovakia to Bohemia after the World War II] (in Slovak).
+Prešov: Universum.
+ISBN 978-80-89046-29-4. or 120,000Pertti Ahonen, People on the move: forced population movements in Europe in the Second World War and its aftermath, Berg Publishers, 2008, p.
+83 Hungarians.